Moving applications and data to the cloud may seem risky, but the idea behind migration is quickly becoming paramount.

 Best for: Organizations seeking innovation, scalability, and long-term cost optimization.

-Example: Redeveloping a monolithic ERP system to a microservice-based solution with Azure Services.
+Example: Redeveloping a monolithic ERP system to a microservice-based solution with Azure migration Services.

 Aligning Strategy with Business Objectives